Dental Implants in Collingwood

-At Collingwood Dental Centre, our dentists have been placing dental implants for over 15 years.
-Dental implants are part of the process to replace a missing tooth and leave you with a natural-looking smile.
+At Collingwood Dental Centre, our dentists can place dental implants in your smile.
+Implants are part of the process to replace a missing tooth and may leave you with a natural-looking smile.

 What is a Dental Implant?